DiklaGel/VDJ_pipeline/README.md

 ## Installation
-gelSeq is written in Python and so can just be downloaded, made executable (with `chmod u+x tracer`) and run or run with `python gelSeq`.
+gelSeq is written in Python and so can just be downloaded, and run with `python3.5 gelSeq.py`.
 Download the latest version and accompanying files from https://github.com/DiklaGel/VDJ_pipeline. gelSeq relies on several additional tools and Python modules that you should install.